gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_LicenseBoard/README.md

 ## Gimmer_LicenseBoard

-Replaces EXP with LP, and lets your characters advance by buying licenses to gain skill ups, new equipment types, skills, and spells.
+Replaces and/or augment EXP with LP, and lets your characters advance by buying licenses to gain skill ups, new equipment types, skills, and spells.

 ### Video Tutorial [The Basics]: